BasedLinux/bsd/doc/manual/source/development/cli-guideline.md

       and [aligning of text](#text-alignment).
     - [Autocomplete](#shell-completion) of options.

-  Examples of such commands: `nix edit`, `nix eval`, ...
+  Examples of such commands: `bsd edit`, `bsd eval`, ...

 - **Utility and scripting commands**

-  Commands that expose certain internal functionality of `nix`, mostly used by other scripts.
+  Commands that expose certain internal functionality of `bsd`, mostly used by other scripts.

     - [Autocomplete](#shell-completion) of options.

-  Examples of such commands: `nix store copy`, `nix hash base16`, `nix store ping`, ...
+  Examples of such commands: `bsd store copy`, `bsd hash base16`, `bsd store ping`, ...